QuantSpaceGit/QTrader/src/qtrader/scaffold/QTRADER_README.md

 # QTrader Project

+> Congratulations!
+If you are here it means you have already installed QTrader as a package in your environment and have run the `qtrader init-project <PATH>` command to scaffold a new backtesting project.

 Welcome to your QTrader backtesting environment!
 This project was initialized with `qtrader init-project` and includes everything you need to start running backtests.

 ## 📁 Project Structure